 Shadow IT → Your organization’s central IT team cannot protect what they cannot see… and that’s the definition of shadow IT.
 When remote workers are putting up workstations or servers to meet their immediate needs, meeting corporate security protocols often isn’t a priority.
 These endpoints go unpatched, unprotected, creating an easy opportunity for an attack.

-Mergers and Acquisitions (M&A) → In many mergers and acquisitions, the company being acquired doesn’t have up-to-date records of all their assets.
+Mergers and Acquisitions (M&A) → In many mergers and acquisitions, the company being acquired doesn’t have up-to-date records of all its assets.
 As a result, this creates a similar situation where there could be assets that are not patched or tested, leading to out-of-date and vulnerable operating systems, frameworks, and third-party applications.

 While shadow IT and M&As are the primary challenge to effective ASM, there are a few additional contributors to an expanded attack surface:

 Bad Actors may have a better understanding of your attack surface than you do.
-And that’s due to the fact that most organizations don’t exactly have a complete picture of their assets.
-Until a detailed audit is conducted, these assets remain undiscovered, leaving vulnerable spots in your attack surface.
+And that’s due to the fact that most organizations don't exactly have a complete picture of their assets.
+Until a detailed audit is conducted, these assets remain undiscovered, leaving vulnerable spots on your attack surface.
 In short, all it takes for an attacker to set in motion a cyber attack is simply one vulnerable point in your organization.

 Related Reading: 3 Reasons Why You Need a Human-Run Penetration Test